Euclid Quick Data Release (Q1). Active galactic nuclei identification using diffusion-based inpainting of Euclid VIS images: Results

-The predictions from each classifier for whether a source is a normal galaxy is simply the inverse of the boundary's original predictions.
+The predictions from each classifier for whether a source is a normal galaxy are simply the inverse of the boundary's original predictions.
 As \cref{fig:scores_test} shows, all classifiers capture nearly all galaxies across every magnitude bin.
-The precision scores also match extremely closely between classifiers, indicating similar contaminants proving difficult, especially for the brighter sources.
+This behaviour is expected, as the selection criteria used by each classifier are explicitly designed to favour AGN-like features, thereby excluding typical galaxies by construction.
+The precision scores also match extremely closely between classifiers, indicating that similar contaminants prove difficult, especially for the brighter sources.
 Such contaminants can be seen in \cref{fig:scatter_mse_maxratio_train,fig:scatter_psf_sersic_flux_train}, where stars and DESI-selected QSO fall outside the boundaries.

-The ability to separate normal galaxies from other extragalactic or stellar objects has benefits for both groups of data.
-Being able to create a pure galaxy sample is vital for the precise measurements needed for cosmology, as well as to further our understand of dark matter and dark energy, a primary object of the \Euclid mission \citep{EuclidSkyOverview}.
+The ability to separate normal galaxies from other extragalactic or stellar objects benefits both groups of data.
+Being able to create a pure galaxy sample is vital for the precise measurements needed for cosmology, as well as to further our understanding of dark matter and dark energy, a primary object of the \Euclid mission \citep{EuclidSkyOverview}.